-Many hummingbirds are difficult to identify, especially when the males' gorget colors are very similar such as with broad-tailed hummingbirds and ruby-throated hummingbirds.
+Many hummingbirds are difficult to identify, especially when the males' throat colors are very similar such as with broad-tailed hummingbirds and ruby-throated hummingbirds.
 Even these tiny birds, however, have enough clues for all birders to be confident with their identifications.
 Knowing exactly which marks and characteristics to look for takes practice, but since watching hummingbirds is never boring, that practice can yield great results.

 Broad-Tailed Hummingbird and Ruby-Throated Hummingbird Identification Characteristics

-When one of these hummingbirds comes calling, observing the bird carefully can reveal small markings that can help positively identify the species.
+When one of these colorful hummingbirds comes calling, observing the bird carefully can reveal small markings that can help positively identify the species.
 When identifying broad-tailed and ruby-throated hummingbirds, watch for these traits:

 - Chin: While tiny and hard to see, the chins of these birds can be an obvious field mark.
-The broad-tailed hummingbird has a white chin with a few flecks or spots right at the base of the bill, while the ruby-throated hummingbird has a solidly black chin under the bill.
+The broad-tailed hummingbird has a white chin with a few flecks or spots right at the base of the bill, while the ruby-throated hummingbird has a solidly black chin under the black bill.

 - Flanks: The female broad-tailed hummingbird has obvious buff, rusty, or rufous coloring on the flanks while the female ruby-throated hummingbird's flanks are plain white.
 Both males have green or green-gray flanks.